swalrus1/obsidian-note-chain/README.md

 # Note Chain

-A plugin for Obsidian that helps to organise notes.
+_A plugin for Obsidian that helps to organise notes._

 In a large personal knowledge base, it's hard to **easily add information** and **keep it queryable**.
 As a solution, you could link each **new note** to the **last note on the same topic**.
 Notes on the same topic will natually form long sequences, a.k.a. **chains**.

-This plugin allows linking a new note in 2 clicks, even if your knowledge base contains thousands of notes collected over many years.
+This plugin allows linking a new note to a chain in 2 clicks, even if your knowledge base contains thousands of notes collected over many years.
 And it can displays all notes in a chain so you can read them as a diary.
-That's all - it's simple.

 A typical workflow is:
 1. **Learn something interesting!**